Technology-Assisted Social Work Services in California

 California Takes On ‘Harnessing Technology for Social Good’

-The American Academy of Social Work and Social Welfare launched an initiative called the Grand Challenges in Social Work to tackle the most pressing issues in the field of social work in the early 2000s — one of which is “harnessing technology for social good.”
+The American Academy of Social Work and Social Welfare launched the Grand Challenges in Social Work initiative in 2016 to address the most pressing issues in the field, including “harnessing technology for social good.”
+California has taken that charge seriously at the state level.

 The California Department of Health Care Services (DHCS)

-Comprehensive Behavioral Health Data Systems Project.
-This project is intended to identify technology solutions for data collection, analysis, and reporting.
+Comprehensive Behavioral Health Data Systems Project — This project is intended to identify technology solutions for data collection, analysis, and reporting across California’s behavioral health system.

-Statewide Automated Welfare System: This case management system exists to support and automate public assistance and social services for Californians, including Medi-Cal, Foster Care, and Refugee Cash Assistance, among others.
+Statewide Automated Welfare System — This case management system supports and automates public assistance and social services for Californians, including Medi-Cal, Foster Care, and Refugee Cash Assistance, among others.

 The Future of Work Commission